DDMAL/linkedmusic-website/papers.md

 ***

+Meedin, Nadeera, Maneesha Caldera, Suresha Perera, and Indika Perera.
+2022.
+“A Novel Annotation Scheme to Generate Hate Speech Corpus through Crowdsourcing and Active Learning.” *International Journal of Advanced Computer Science and Applications* 13 (11):9. https://doi.org/10.14569/IJACSA.2022.0131146.

+> The number of user-generated posts is growing exponentially with social media usage growth.
+Promoting violence against or having the primary purpose of inciting hatred against individuals or groups based on specific attributes via social media posts is daunting.
+As the posts are published in multiple languages with different forms of multimedia, social media finds it challenging to moderate before reaching the audience and assessing the posts as hate speech becomes sophisticated due to subjectivity.
+Social media platforms lack contextual and linguistic expertise and social and cultural insights to identify hate speech accurately.
+Research is being carried out to detect hate speech on social media content in English using machine learning algorithms, etc., using different crowdsourcing platforms.
+However, these platforms' workers are unavailable from countries such as Sri Lanka.
+The lack of a workforce with the necessary skill set and annotation schemes symbolizes further research essentiality in low-resource language annotation.
+This research proposes a suitable crowdsourcing approach to label and annotates social media content to generate corpora with words and phrases to identify hate speech using machine learning algorithms in Sri Lanka.
+This paper summarizes the annotated Facebook posts, comments, and replies to comments from public Sri Lankan Facebook user profiles, pages and groups of 52,646 instances, unlabeled tweets based on 996 Twitter search keywords of 45,000 instances of YouTube Videos of 45,000 instances using the proposed annotation scheme.
+9%, 21% and 14% of Facebook, Twitter and YouTube posts were identified as containing hate content.
+In addition, the posts were categorized as offensive and nonoffensive, and hate targets and corpus associated with hate targets focusing on an individual or group were identified and presented in this paper.
+The proposed annotation scheme could be extended to other low-resource languages to identify the hate speech corpora.
+With the use of a well-implemented crowdsourcing platform with the proposed novel annotation scheme, it will be possible to find more subtle patterns with human judgment and filtering and take preventive measures to create a better cyberspace.

+***

+Mountantonakis, Michalis, and Yannis Tzitzikas.
+2022.
+“How Your Cultural Dataset Is Connected to the Rest Linked Open Data?”
+In TMM_CH 2021: Trandisciplinary Multispectral Modelling and Cooperation for the Preservation of Cultural HeritageTrandisciplinary Multispectral Modelling and Cooperation for the Preservation of Cultural Heritage, 136–48.
+Communications in Computer and Information Science.
+Athens, Greece: Springer International Publishing. https://doi.org/10.1007/978-3-031-20253-7_12.

+> More and more publishers tend to create and upload their data as digital open data, and this is also the case for the Cultural Heritage (CH) domain.
+For facilitating their Data Interchange, Integration, Preservation and Management, publishers tend to create their data as Linked Open Data (LOD) and connect them with existing LOD datasets that belong to the popular LOD Cloud, which contains over 1,300 datasets (including more than 150 datasets of CH domain).
+Due to the high amount of available LOD datasets, it is not trivial to find all the datasets having commonalities (e.g., common entities) with a given dataset at real time.
+However, it can be of primary importance for several tasks to connect these datasets, for being able to answer more queries and in a more complete manner (e.g., for better understanding our history), for enriching the information of a given entity (e.g., for a book, a historical person, an event), for estimating the veracity of data, etc. For this reason, we present a research prototype, called ConnectionChecker, which receives as input a LOD Dataset, computes and shows the connections to hundreds of LOD Cloud datasets through LODsyndesis knowledge graph, and offers several measurements, visualizations and metadata for the given dataset.
+We describe how one can exploit ConnectionChecker for their own dataset, and we provide use cases for the CH domain, by using two real linked CH datasets: a) a dataset from the National Library of Netherlands, and b) a dataset for World War I from the Universities of Aalto and Helsinki.

+***

 Perera, Treshani.
 2022.
 “Project Management Strategies for Managing Metadata in Institutional Recordings Collections – A Case Study.” *Music Reference Services Quarterly*, July, 1–22. https://doi.org/10.1080/10588167.2022.2091403.

 > This paper will cover project management decisions, workflows, and practical strategies adopted by a music-cataloging librarian while managing an academic institutional recordings collection.
 The paper is not intended to serve as a go-to resource for managing metadata in institutional recordings collections; rather, a practical approach to managing time, resources, and personnel while meeting institutional priorities as the project manager tasked with organization, metadata management, pro­ cessing, and preservation of the physical collection.
 The paper will cover project management strategies for creating a collection inventory, which was later expanded to a full-level metadata collection during COVID-19 remote work.

+***

+Petrovski, Aleksandar.
+2022.
+“A Bilingual English-Ukrainian Lexicon of Named Entities Extracted from Wikipedia.”
+In *Conference on Language Technologies & Digital Humanities 2022*, 7.
+Ljubljana, Slovenia. https://nl.ijs.si/jtdh22/pdf/JTDH2022_Petrovski_A-Bilingual-English-Ukrainian-Lexicon-of-Named-Entities-Extracted-from-Wikipedia.pdf.

+> This paper describes the creation of a bilingual English - Ukrainian lexicon of named entities, with Wikipedia as a source.
+The proposed methodology provides a cheap opportunity to build multilingual lexicons, without having expertise in target languages.
+The extracted named entity pairs have been classified into five classes: PERSON, ORGANIZATION, LOCATION, PRODUCT, and MISC (miscellaneous).
+It has been achieved using Wikipedia metadata.
+Using the presented methodology, a huge lexicon has been created, consisting of 624,168 pairs.
+The classification quality has been checked manually on 1,000 randomly selected named entities.
+The results obtained are 97% for precision and 90% for recall.

 ***